 As long as you have proper shock collars on your bow, you can shoot a crossbow broadhead out of your compound bow.
 As long as the crossbow arrows have the length and weight that fit your compound bow, you don’t have to worry about the proper function of your bow.

-Try to shoot a couple of broadheads, and see how they flow.
+Try to shoot a couple of broadheads and see how they flow.
 If their flight is straight and consistent, don’t hesitate to use it during archery practice or hunts.

 If you’re misfiring your arrows, there may be a misplacement of your shock collars.
 Another reason can be shooting at over 400 feet per second, which requires high energy absorbed by the shock collars.
 Or your bolt or arrow may not be seated properly on the string.

 Using a compound bow, you may struggle to shoot consistent arrows that have larger blades.
 However, you can still work on your shot to adjust to the bigger blade.
-Always take your time to practice until you master shooting your shot.
+Always take your time to practice until you master your shot.

 Replace or sharpen your blades

-Manufacturers also recommend replacing the blades of broadhead arrows than sharpening them.
+Manufacturers also recommend replacing the blades of broadhead arrows rather than sharpening them.
 But the decision is up to you.

 If you have a replacement blade, use them right after you use your broadheads.
 Otherwise, sharpen it at a consistent angle by using a sharpening jig.